bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 Storing signatures
 ```

-You should check build logs for troubleshooting in a build process, because Kubernetes can only detect build Pod is complete successfully or not.
+You should check build logs when troubleshooting the build process, because Kubernetes can only detect whether a build pod completed successfully or not.

 ## Application Pod

-Like the Build Pod, all controls passes to the application Pod, when application Pod is created, and work through application implementation.
-If the application depends on external services and resources to initialize, such as DB connection pooling, KVS and other API connections.
+Like the Build Pod, all control passes to the application pod, once application pod is created, so most of the work is through the application implementation.
+If the application depends on external services and resources to initialize, such as DB connection pooling, KVS, and other API connections.

-For instance, if DB server that is required to connection pooling have performance issues or reach the maximum connection count while application Pod is starting,
-the application Pod initialization can delay more than you expected, so if your application have external dependencies, you also check them whether they are running well.
-And if `Readiness Probes` and `Liveness Probes` is configured for your application Pod, you should set `initialDelaySeconds` and `periodSeconds` enough to your application Pod initialized.
-If it's too short `initialDeplaySeonds` and `periodSeconds` to check the application states, your application will be restarted uselessly, it result in delay to deploy application Pod.
+For instance, if DB server that uses connection pooling has performance issues or reaches the maximum connection count while the application pod is starting, the application pod initialization can be delayed more than expected.
+So if your application has external dependencies, you should also check to see whether they are running well.
+And if Readiness Probes and Liveness Probes are configured for your application pod, you should set initialDelaySeconds and periodSeconds large enough for your application pod to initialize.
+If it’s too short initialDelaySeconds and periodSeconds to check the application states, your application will be restarted repeatedly and may result in a delay or failure to deploy the application pod.

 * Monitoring container health